 And even if it's BPA- free, is plastic really safe?
 I have my doubts.
-Check out thisarticle and the Ecology Center on research behind BPA and other BPA-free plastics.
+Check out this article and the Ecology Center on research behind BPA and other BPA-free plastics.
 I'm most comfortable avoiding it, but just like many of you, I have some legwork to do before completely ridding our home of all plastic.

 Baking soda: some interesting facts

-More often than not, applying too much pressure while brushing and over-brushing in the same area are responsible for causing injury to enamel and gum tissue.
+More often than not, though, applying too much pressure while brushing and over-brushing in the same area are responsible for causing injury to enamel and gum tissue.
 A helpful tip for sensitive gums is to mix the baking soda with a small amount of water, first.

 Benefits to baking soda

 Beyond being safe, though, baking soda has some clear benefits.
 With a pH of 8.3, it reduces the risks of tooth decay (demineralization of enamel occurs at a pH of 5.5) and the bacteria responsible for periodontal pathogens.
 It's also inexpensive, and there's no plastic packaging to worry about—not to mention microbeads.
-Here's one additional resource on DIY tooth powder, which attests to the safety of baking soda and contains additional information on oral health in general.

 Although I haven't tried this brand, Aquarian Bath sells tooth powder in metal tins in different varieties.
-I can vouch for the quality of other products sold on the website, but I haven't tried the tooth powder, yet.
+I can vouch for the quality of other products sold on this website, but I haven't tried the tooth powder, yet.